prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 This advanced section is not for the faint of heart, in case you were about to complain about how easy this challenge was, or if you just want to push things further, here is some more!

-How bout editing the cowbell track to add more steps?
+How about editing the cowbell track to add more steps?
 Reading the binary format is one thing, being able to generate/modify the data is even more fun.
 Take a pattern of your choosing and add more cowbell!
 For instance convert `pattern_2.splice` from:

 ```
 pattern_2.splice